mwbowers/mwbowers.github.io/reference/datagate/datagate-client/adg-connection.md

 ### AdgConnection([SourceProfile](/reference/datagate/datagate-providers/source-profile.html), [IExchange5250](/reference/datagate/datagate-providers/i-exchange5250.html))

-Initializes a new instance of the  class with the specified .
+Initializes a new instance of the AdgConnection class with the specified SourceProfile and IExchange5250.

 ```cs
 AdgConnection(SourceProfile, IExchange5250)